code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

   When running under a resource manager (batch system), the actual limit will usually be lower.

+* `expected_time`

+  Expected computation time in (HH:MM) format.
+Only required for the SLURM batch mode of the studymanager (default: 3 hours).

 When a batch system is configured, associated batch settings may be given using one of several keywords: